White's World

 “Cows could be waiting almost three hours when we milked through the parlour, so foot health has improved dramatically, and cases of digital dermatitis have reduced, especially with the introduction of an automated footbath.
 Udder health has improved with SCCs now at 90 and the four-quarter milking provided by the robots is also taking more milk, so we have increased annual yield from 7200 to 8300 litres,” he says.

-Crucially, the increase milk yield and health benefits have been achieved without a significant uplift in cost and the robots have enabled him to manage concentrate in a way that drives yield.
+Crucially, the increased milk yield and health benefits have been achieved without a significant uplift in cost and the robots have enabled him to manage concentrate in a way that drives yield.

 “Before the robots we fed 1.8 tonnes per head per year.
 This has increased by about 20 percent to 2.2 tonnes.
 However, we have achieved a milk yield increase of approximately 15 percent so the added feed cost is small by comparison,” he says.